5 Formative assessment strategies for English teachers

 Put simply, tiered language is a framework developed by Beck and McKeown (2002), whereby words are organised into different tiers.
-Beck explains the system in detail, but as a general summary, tier one vocabulary is everyday language that most students already know, including concrete nouns like “tree”.
-Tier two language is comprised of words that need explicit instruction.
-Usually, this is frequently used academic language that is necessary for cross-curricular comprehension – often abstract words like “ambition” or “controversy”.
+Beck explains the system in detail, but as a general summary, Tier 1 vocabulary is everyday language that most students already know, including concrete nouns like “tree”.
+Tier 2 language is comprised of words that need explicit instruction.
+Usually, this is frequently used academic language that is necessary for cross-curricular comprehension – often abstract words like ambition or controversy.

 Once you’ve explained this system to your students, you’re ready to bring out the highlighters!

-Get your students to read their written work and underline their usage of tier one and two vocabulary in separate colours.
-Once they’re done, if your students find they’re using mostly tier one words, ask them how this language could be enhanced.
+Get your students to read their written work and underline their usage of Tier 1 and 2 vocabulary in separate colours.
+Once they’re done, if your students find they’re using mostly Tier 1 words, ask them how this language could be enhanced.
 If they make good suggestions – reward them!
 This way, you are motivating your class to be conscious of their own word choices, making them effective editors of their work.

 With your students familiar with tiered language, it’s time to get deep and creative!